-In a former life Christine trained as a physician in Australia practiced in New Zealand and developed and directed the healthcare ministry for Mercy Ships.
+In a former life, Christine trained as a physician in Australia practiced in New Zealand and developed and directed the healthcare ministry for Mercy Ships.
+She spent 12 years onboard the mercy ship M/V Anastasis facilitating the development of a program for cleft lip and palate repair and cataract removal as well as setting up medical and dental clinics to help bring health care to the world’s most vulnerable.
+She has worked extensively in Africa, Asia, Caribbean Islands, Central America and South Pacific.
 She no longer practices medicine but delights in guiding people towards the health and wholeness of God’s new world.

 The emphasis of the Godspace writers’ community is spirituality, sustainability and social justice.
 Our hope is to give opportunity to writers from diverse backgrounds – age, gender and ethnicity – to express their viewpoints and thoughts while at the same time creating a network of friendships that span the globe.

 Here Are The Guidelines For Being Part Of This Group

 - Commit to writing at least four posts a year.
 For example, you might choose to write one post for Advent, one for Lent, and two other posts in other series throughout the year.
 If you would like to do a post a month, that would be even better.